-◆Independence standards and qualifications of independent directors (Principle 4-9)
+- ◆Independence standards and qualifications of independent directors (Principle 4-9) - See "1.

-See "1.
 Matters Pertaining to Organization Composition and Organization Management, etc. [Independent Directors]" in "II.
-Status of Corporate Management Organizations and Other Corporate Governance Systems Related to Management Decisions, Execution and Supervision" for information on independence standards in the Company.
+Status of Corporate Management Organizations and Other Corporate Governance Systems Related to Management Decisions, Execution and Supervision" for information on independence standards in the Company. - ◆ View on the balance between knowledge, experience and skills of the Board of Directors as a whole, and also on diversity and appropriate board size (Supplementary Principle 4-11-1)

-• View on the balance between knowledge, experience and skills of the Board of Directors as a whole, and also on diversity and appropriate board size (Supplementary Principle 4-11-1) The Company gives consideration to a balance of personnel in the composition of the Board of Directors, and elects directors with abundant experience and excellent knowledge in their respective fields of management strategy, finance and human resources as a holding company overseeing a variety of areas of business.
+The Company gives consideration to a balance of personnel in the composition of the Board of Directors, and elects directors with abundant experience and excellent knowledge in their respective fields of management strategy, finance and human resources as a holding company overseeing a variety of areas of business.

 Furthermore, independent outside directors participate in the Board of Directors with outside perspectives of people with years of practical experience in corporate management, experts in business law and finance, and academic experts, ensuring transparency and leading to the enhancement of corporate value.

-The number of directors is limited to 11 to ensure adequate functions as a holding company, and to establish an effective and efficient system by having some officers concurrently serve on the boards of key subsidiaries.
+We have made the board of directors an effective and efficient framework by enabling sufficient functionality for a holding company and having certain officers concurrently serve on the boards of major subsidiaries.

-State of concurrent positions of outside directors and outside corporate auditors (kansayaku) (Supplementary Principle 4-11-2)
+◆ State of concurrent positions of outside directors and outside corporate auditors (Supplementary Principle 4-11-2)

-The positions concurrently held by the Company's outside officers in listed companies are as follows. - Outside corporate auditor Hiroshi Daikuya concurrently serves as the outside corporate auditor of Daiken Medical Co., Ltd., which is listed on the first section of the Tokyo Stock Exchange.

-Evaluation of the Board of Directors (Supplementary Principle 4-11-3)
+The positions concurrently held by the Company's outside officers in listed companies are as follows.

+- Outside corporate auditor Hiroshi Daikuya concurrently serves as the outside corporate director of Daiken Medical Co., Ltd., which is listed on the first section of the Tokyo Stock Exchange. - ◆ Disclosure of the results of analysis and evaluation of the effectiveness of the Board of Directors as a whole (Supplementary Principle 4-11-3)

-The Company endeavors to conduct sound and efficient management by checking the execution of duties of directors in the Board of Directors, such as compliance with laws and regulations, risk management, sharing of information, and the speed of resolution of issues.
-We are considering the analysis and evaluation of the effectiveness of the Board of Directors, such as annual self-evaluations of each director, in order to further improve the effectiveness of the Board of Directors as a whole.
+The Company endeavors to conduct sound and efficient management by checking the execution of duties of directors in meetings of the Board of Directors, such as compliance with laws and regulations, risk management, sharing of information, and the speed of resolution of issues.

+Furthermore, from FY2016, all directors and corporate auditors have conducted self-evaluations concerning the effectiveness of the Board of Directors to improve the function of the Board of Directors as a whole, and to share a common awareness concerning the intended direction of the Company's corporate governance.